franklegolasyoung/swift.hitwh.gate/README.md

 # swift.hitwh.gate
-This is the fake Southgate code in HITWH using swift for iOS.
+This is the Southgate QR Photo code in HITWH using swift for iOS.
 Only for the south gate.